-A large amount of non-freestanding tents are single-wall, this means there is no inner separate part of the tent which can cause condensation issues if not properly vented and the walls (or ceiling) aren’t steep enough.
+A large amount of non-freestanding tents are single-wall, which means there is no inner separate part of the tent, which can cause condensation issues if not properly vented and the walls (or ceiling) aren’t steep enough.

 This is the trade-off for most on a DCF, or Dyneema Composite Fabric, tent.
 For example, a Duplex and its Dyneema fabric are incredibly waterproof, so waterproof that water can’t escape or get in.

-This makes it excellent at performing in poor weather as it won’t wet out, it won’t hold in that water and make the fabric heavier.
+This makes it excellent at performing in poor weather as it won’t wet out, it won’t hold in that water, and it makes the fabric heavier.

 On a double-wall tent, there is a separation between you and the tent’s outer surface so you get far less condensation due to increased airflow.

 If you compare the lightest tents between trekking pole and freestanding ones, you will find that the trekking pole versions will be at least a pound lighter.

 Many times this is greater than a pound depending on how complex a freestanding tent you choose as the more poles the heavier they will tend to be.

 Overall, for most looking to go for an ultralight approach and get their base weight under ten pounds, you will more than likely require a non-freestanding ultralight shelter as there are few gear options in your pack that allow drops of a pound of weight in a single piece of gear!